Checkout Optimization: 20 Best Ways to Recover Lost Sales

 best buy stars

-When it comes to checkout page optimization, don’t just think about getting shoppers to complete the current sale.
-Consider getting them to buy even more.
+When it comes to checkout process optimization, don’t just think about getting shoppers to complete the current sale.
+Ask them to buy even more and increase your average order value.

 One way to do this is with an in-cart upsell.
 You can do this by: